agilly/lao_bytecode/lao_messages_app_variable_width/README (Understanding_preprocess_string.py).md

 # decompose_string_to_clusters("héllo") will yield ['h', 'é', 'l', 'l', 'o'] # For Lao, it handles base characters and combining marks correctly.
 ```
 ### 2. Input String Collection
 If a CSV listing all the phrases the user wants to display exists, it can be preloaded, otherwise direct user input is required and the CSV is saved for future use.

-* **`get_input_strings_from_csv(file_path)`**: This function reads sentences or phrases from a specified CSV file.
-Each line in the CSV is treated as a separate input string.
 To achieve this there are three helper functions
+* **`get_input_strings_from_csv(file_path)`**:

 ```python
 import csv